 The upper bound is given by the current value of dot11MCCATrackStatesCapable.

-This attribute specifies the maximum number of MCCAOP reservations that the MAC entity is able to track."

-DEFVAL { 83 }
+This counter shall be incremented each time a STA begins tracking an MCCAOP reservation.
+This counter shall be decremented each time a STA stops tracking an MCCAOP reservation."

 ::= { dot11MeshSTAConfigEntry 36 }